-If we are unable to anticipate customer preferences and successfully develop attractive products, we might not be able to maintain or increase our revenue and profitability.
+Failing to anticipate customer preferences and develop appealing products could prevent us from maintaining or growing our revenue and profitability.

 Our success depends on our ability to identify and originate product trends as well as to anticipate and react to changing customer demands in a timely manner.
 If we are unable to introduce new products or novel technologies in a timely manner or our new products or technologies are not accepted by customers, our competitors may introduce more attractive products, which could hurt our competitive position.
 Our new products might not receive customer acceptance if customer preferences shift to other products, and our future success depends in part on our ability to anticipate and respond to these changes.
 Failure to anticipate and respond in a timely manner to changing customer preferences could lead to, among other things, lower revenue and excess inventory levels.